MiguelCastillo/koFactory/README.md

 * koFactory is AMD compliant.
 It will also run just fine if you have the more traditional script tag approach.

 * koFactory will also update and merge new data into a ViewModel; either created by koFactory or your handcrafted ones.
-So, if you new data you want to push into your ViewModel, you can use koFactory to do the job.
+So, if you have new data you want to push into your ViewModel, you can use koFactory to do the job.

 API